📄 Berlin — TatileUcak Brochure ← Return to city page

 Five museums on a small island divided by the Spree: Altes Museum (1830, Schinkel), Neues Museum, Alte Nationalgalerie, Bode-Museum and Pergamonmuseum.
 This cluster, on the UNESCO World Heritage list, is a remnant of 19th-century Prussia's claim to "put together the entire history of civilization".
 Nefertiti bust in the Neues Museum; Pergamon has the Pergamon Altar and the Babylonian Ishtar Gate.
 Pergamon main structure is under restoration until the end of 2027; some works were moved to neighboring museums.

-💡 Bereichskarte Museumsinsel gives entrance to five museums for 19 EUR; 12 EUR for one museum.
+💡 Bereichskarte Museumsinsel gives entrance to all museums on the island for 24 EUR; 12 EUR for one museum.
 On Thursdays some museums are open until 20:00, with crowds dropping off in the afternoon.

 ★ 4.8